 PSPDFAnnotation.
 Please take a look at "Exporting/Importing to/from JSON" for more details.

 Please note that the current JSON format (as of 6.0) is iOS specific and not compatible with PSPDFKit for Web or Android.
-We're working on a better, cross platform format dubbed "Instant JSON" coming in a future update that is compatibile with all platforms (Q4 2017)
+We're working on a better, cross platform format dubbed "Instant JSON" coming in a future update that is compatible with all platforms (Q4 2017)

 XFDF is an XML-like standard from Adobe XFDF for encoding annotations and forms (see XFDF Overview).
 It is compatible with Adobe Acrobat and several other 3rd-party frameworks.
 PSPDFKit supports both reading and writing XFDF and also offers a